Atlantic County, New Jersey

-Atlantic County is a county located along the Jersey Shore in the U.S. state of New Jersey.
+Atlantic County is a county in the southern part of the U.S. state of New Jersey.
 As of the 2020 census, the county was the state's 15th-most-populous county, with a population of 274,534, a drop of 15 from the 2010 census count of 274,549.
+The United States Census Bureau's Population Estimates Program estimated a 2024 population of 279,114, an increase of 4,580 (+1.7%) from the 2020 decennial census.
 Its county seat is the Mays Landing section of Hamilton Township.
-The county is part of the South Jersey region of the state.
+The county is part of the Jersey Shore region of the state.

-The most populous place in Atlantic County was Egg Harbor Township, with 47,842 residents at the time of the 2020 census; Galloway Township, covered 115.21 sqmi, the largest total area of any municipality, though Hamilton Township has the largest land area, covering 111.13 sqmi.
-Atlantic County forms the Atlantic City–Hammonton metropolitan statistical area, which is also part of the Delaware Valley combined statistical area.
+The most populous place in Atlantic County is Egg Harbor Township, with 47,842 residents at the time of the 2020 census; Galloway Township, covered 115.21 sqmi, the largest total area of any municipality, though Hamilton Township has the largest land area, covering 111.13 sqmi.
+Atlantic County forms the Atlantic City–Hammonton metropolitan statistical area, which is also part of the Philadelphia metropolitan area.

 History

 Etymology

 The county was named after the Atlantic Ocean, which borders the county's eastern coast.